LuukHenk/Beer_analysis_bioinformatics/README.md

 An [R script](R/beer_analysis.R) was used to generate a scatterplot between craftbeer alcohol percentage and bitterness.
 The data for this plot was obtained from the [beer dataset](dataset/beers.csv).

 ![](plot_images/beer_plot.png)
 _Each dot in the graph represents a beer.
-Beers without an known bitterness unit were removed.
+Beers without a known bitterness unit were removed.
 The trendline shows the average alcohol percentage per bitterness units._